HL7/fhir-shorthand/input/pagecontent/index.md

 * Line 11 designates a list of elements (inherited from Observation) as must-support.
 * Lines 12 to 19 constrain the cardinality of some inherited elements.
 FSH does not support setting the cardinality of a multiple items at a time, so these must be separate statements.
 * Lines 20 and 21 restrict the choice of resource types for two elements that refer to other resources.
 The vertical bar denotes "or".
 * Line 22 fixes the value of the code attribute to a specific LOINC code, using an alias for the code system defined on line 1.
-Note that the display name is presented in a comment, since setting the display name would require all instances to send the display name exact as specified.
 * Lines 23 to 25 reduce an inherited choice of resource references down to a single resource or profile type.
 Note that the references can be to external profiles (us-core-practitioner) or to profiles (not shown in the example) defined in the same FSH tank (CancerPatient, CancerConditionParent).
 Also note that an alias could have been used in place of the us-core-practitioner URL.
 * Line 26 and 27 restrict the data type for elements that offer a choice of data types in the base resource.
 * Line 28 binds the remaining allowed data type for value[x], valueCodeableConcept, to the value set ConditionStatusTrendVS with a required binding. _ConditionStatusTrendVS is defined on line 36._